aleafs/itier-client/README.md

 # Authors

-Below is the output from git-summary.
+Below is the output from `git-summary`.

 ```
  project: itier-client